kayas257/DHT11-zynq/README.md

 ## Hardware
 * Connect DHT11  data pin to any pin of zynq device
 * Create a Design in Vivado with zynq processor.
-* Add local repo as ip_repo folder
+* Add local repo as ipblock folder
+* Add DHT11 from ip catalog

 ## Software
 * Xilinx SDK for bare metal coding